irenelam22/SudokuSolver/IMPLEMENTATION.md

 The specific data structures are defined in the sections below.

 `Sudoku` supports two features: generating a new 9x9 puzzle, or solving a given 9x9 puzzle.
-For the latter, the program takes in a puzzle-formatted file and prints to stdout the solution, if any.
+For create, the program optionally takes difficulty level, otherwise defaulting to 'medium' difficulty, and randomly generates a sudoku puzzle.
+For the latter, the program takes in a puzzle-formatted file (or reads from stdin) and prints to stdout the solution, if any.

 ### create
 `Create` randomly generates an unfinished sudoku puzzle with at least 40 missing numbers.
+It also supports multiple difficulty levels, each with different ranges of numbers shown, as described in README.md.

 It first creates an empty puzzle, then recursively fills in each number, checking to make sure the rules of sudoku are held.
 Next, it randomly removes numbers from the puzzle, checking to make sure there's one unique solution.
 More specifically, it checks our best approximation of whether there is one solution, because it is impossible to guarantee that a given sudoku puzzle has only one solution, as described more in our pseudo-proof.
 Once enough numbers have been removed, create then prints the unfinished puzzle to either standard output, if the user didn't provide any parameters, or to the file name that the user provided. <br/>
 `Create` uses a *unit* and *puzzle* data structure to keep track of the information within a given sudoku puzzle.
 Within *unit*, *possibles* is a *counters* data structure that stores the possible numbers that each unit can take.
 See the README.md for more information.  <br/>
 The `create` module implements the following methods:
 (Please see pseudocode for pseudocode implementation.)